NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 they can impact the optimization process.
 It is not recommended to set uncertainties below 0.2 meters, as this may result in slow convergence or even failure to converge.

+It is suggested to not use the option ``--rotation-weight``, as camera position and ground position constraints are usually sufficient.

 Use cases
 ~~~~~~~~~